 I recently finished The Seth Material by Jane Roberts, which was an interesting read.
-When I was growing up I remember this book from our personal library (yes, we had a dedicated room for a library, it also had the computer).
-In a way, I’ve been familiar with the idea and story of The Seth Material since I was a very young.
+When I was growing up I remember this book from our personal library (yes, we had a dedicated room for a library, it also had a computer).
+In a way, I’ve been familiar with the idea and story of The Seth Material since I was very young.
 This doesn’t mean I’ve actually practiced anything in the material since early on in my life, in fact, that’s somewhat the opposite.
-If you’re interested in The Seth Material, you can purchase the book directly from Amazon by clicking on the image to the left.

 The thing is, even though we live in a reality where what is considered real can be determined by our ability to sense it, that doesn’t keep us from experiencing it from a subjective point of view.
 We are not omniscient and our experience is colored by who we are, what we think, and ultimately by what we believe.
 I’m not making an argument that reality is subjective, as I don’t believe it is.
 I’m not really making an argument for any kind of spiritualist apologetics, as there is no point.